Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

-We have noticed above that the uncertainties $\Delta \theta$ and $\Delta L$ do not depend on the parameter $l$ in the quantum state Eq.(\ref{eq:wigner2024_3}).
-We now raise the question to what extent these observables can be used to directly observe additional possible signs of the peculiar properties of the state Eq.(\ref{eq:wigner2024_3}) in the case when $\bar{l}=l+1/2$ is an half integer instead of resorting to general properties of Wigner functions.
-We will now verify that this is indeed possible.
+We have observed that the state-dependent uncertainties $\Delta \theta$ and $\Delta L$ do not depend on the parameter $l$ in the quantum state Eq.(\ref{eq:wigner2024_3}).
+Without resorting to general properties of quasi-probability distributions like $W[\theta,p]$ or $W_{1/2}[\theta,p]$, we now raise the question to what extent such state-dependent observables can be used to directly observe signs of more peculiar properties of states in the form of Eq.(\ref{eq:wigner2024_3}) in particular when the parameter $\bar{l}$ is a half-integer $\bar{l}=l+1/2$.

+In the spirit of the theoretical as well as the experimental work considered in \Refer{Padgett_2004}, we will now verify that this is indeed possible.
+As discussed in more detail in \Refer{Skagerstam_2023} for the state in Eq.(\ref{eq:wigner2024_3}), the procedure in \Refer{Padgett_2004} is based on the elimination of the dependence of the parameter $\lambda$ in terms of the state-dependent observables $\Delta \theta$ and $\Delta L$.
+One then considers the statistics of many prepared states of the same form but only with different values of the parameter $\lambda$ in order to obtain data for the observables $\Delta \theta$ and $\Delta L$.